ORS-Tools - Beginner-friendly Mobility Analysis with OpenStreetMap and openrouteservice in QGIS

 More specific you will:

-• connect the ORS-Tools plugin to the public ORS API using workshop API-keys we provide – no signup needed;
+• sign up and connect the ORS-Tools plugin to the public ORS API;

-• calculate X-minute hospital isochrones in Manila and count the residents they cover;
+• calculate X-minute hospital isochrones in Sweden and count the residents they cover;

 • solve a travelling-salesman problem to deliver medicine to every of those hospitals in the most efficient way.